JE323/3d-model-icon-generator/README.md

 ### [1.1 - Compatibility](#table-of-contents)

-This tool was tested with Blender 3D 3.0.
-For previous version support please refer to the [**Release**](https://github.com/JE323/3d-model-icon-generator/releases) page.
+This tool was tested with Blender 4.2 LTS.
+For previous version support please refer to the [releases](https://github.com/JE323/3d-model-icon-generator/releases) page.

 ### [1.2 - Install Blender 3D](#table-of-contents)